Frenum piercings are what I consider the best starting point for male piercings

 Unscented panty liners may be worn in case of bleeding.

-If your piercing is uncomfortable once the numbing has worn off you may wish to take panadol or nurofen, remember to follow the manufactures guidelines regarding these and use the one you have taken safely .
+If your piercing is uncomfortable once the numbing has worn off you may wish to take panadol or nurofen, remember to follow the manufactures guidelines regarding these and use the one you have taken safely or had prescribed by your Dr .

 Remember that your piercing is a wound, there will be a little tenderness, swelling and discolouration and possibly bruising and itching.